UtkarshPatel01/Cadence_Virtuoso/README.md

 ## 4️⃣Mini Project
 ✅As a mini Project, 1 Bit comparator is created with the help of custom made library.

-<br> This training is organized at SRMU.

 ##             </br>      Author: Utkarsh Patel🔥

+<br> 👉🏻This training was organized at SRMU.